DReGuerra/morpholoPy/README.md

 | bar_len         |  20         |
 | scale_bar**     |  170        |

 *These parameters are fed as arguments to the python script `characteristic_length.py`.
-See DocStrings.<br>
+See DocString.<br>
 **This parameter is determined by manual examination of the scale bar in the image usig ImageJ.
 In cases where the image was obtained from an SEM that uses the same banner convention as Queen's University Quanta 250, `measure_scale_bar` may be used to automatically obtain the scale bar size in pixels.<br>

 Source: [De France et al., 2019](https://pubs.acs.org/doi/full/10.1021/acsami.8b16232)<br>